Skip to content

 What you can do

-Gaitan encourages renters who lack the funds for a full down payment to reach out to a HUD-approved housing counseling agency.
+Tobon encourages renters who are struggling to get their finances in orfer to reach out to a HUD-approved housing counseling agency.
 Housing counselors who are certified to give advice in the area where you want to buy know these programs.
-They can help you find down payment assistance, which could make it easier to clear that hurdle.
+They can help you find down payment assistance, making it easier to clear that hurdle.

 For more information, call Consolidated Credit’s HUD-certified housing counseling team at 1-800-435-2261